 The museum collection at Salt Pond reflects the vast range of natural and cultural themes represented on Cape Cod.
 Quotes highlight themes that the museum's exhibits encompass, along with artwork from prominent artists.
 In the atrium, the museum offers highlights of the Cape's complex natural composition.
 Realistic models of native plants and mounted animal specimens emphasize the rich and diverse natural history of the Outer Cape.
 Displays cover salt marsh plants and animals, beach dynamics, upland plant communities and prominent residential and migratory birds.

-Salt Pond Visitor Center is located at the corner of Nauset Road and Route 6 in Eastham.
+Salt Pond Visitor Center is located at 50 Nauset Road, at the corner of Nauset Road and Route 6 in Eastham.
 Hours: daily 9 AM to 4:30 PM (increased hours during the summer).
 Phone: (508) 255 - 3421.

-The Province Lands Visitor Center is located on Race Point Road, off Route 6, at the northern end of Cape Cod National Seashore, approximately one mile from Provincetown.
-It is open daily from May 1 through October 31st from 9 AM to 5 PM.
+The Province Lands Visitor Center is located at 171 Race Point Road, off Route 6, at the northern end of Cape Cod National Seashore in Provincetown.
+The visitor center is approximately one mile from Provincetown center.
+It is open daily from Memorial Day through October 31, from 9 AM to 5 PM.
 (508) 487 - 1256.